QIWI-API/topup-wallet-docs/_authorization_en.html.md

 `openssl rsa -in private_key.pem -pubout -out public.key`

 * Give obtained public key and the request for a certificate to QIWI representative.
 * CA server certificate and client certificate to use in requests are returned in response.

+Sample request with certificate:

+` user@pc:~/private-api$ openssl s_client -connect private-api.qiwi.com/xml/topup.jsp:443 -showcerts -CAfile ./CA/our_CA -cert ./my_cert -key ./private_key.pem`